 Supplemental Nutrition Assistance Program (SNAP)

-SNAP (formerly Food Stamps) provides low-income households with benefits to purchase food in order to maintain good health.
-If a person works hard but still struggles to make ends meet, they may be able to supplement their budget with SNAP benefits.
+SNAP (formerly Food Stamps) provides low-income households; as well as senior citizens, the disabled, and others; with benefits to purchase food in order to maintain good health.
+If a person works hard but still struggles to make ends meet, they may be able to supplement their budget with SNAP benefits, depending on household size, income and other factors.

 Erie County Work Center